Substitute Teacher - Cincinnati (22-23)

 - Excitement about working for a school system that is changing the status quo of education in the United States.

 - Compensation for this role is $120 per day for substitutes with a Bachelors Degree and $105 a day for non-degreed substitutes.
-An increase in pay occurs when any substitute works for long-term assignments (+10 consecutive days on the same job) $170 per day.
+An increase in pay occurs when any substitute works for long-term assignments (+10 consecutive days on the same job) to $170 per day.

 IDEA Public Schools does not discriminate on the basis of race, color, national origin, age, sex or disability, in admission or access to, or treatment of employment in its programs and activities.
 Any person having inquiries concerning the organization's compliance with the regulations implementing Title VI of Civil Rights Act of 1964 (Title VI), Section 504 of the Rehabilitation Act of 1973 (Section 504), or Title II of the Americans with Disabilities Act of 1990 (ADA), may contact IDEA Human Resources at (956) 377-8000.